Jump to content

 By tapping on the ball, you'll see how many chips are required for the next upgrade.

-The light gray part is the current value of Power / Guide / Hook / Hook control.
+The light gray part is the current value of Power / Speed / Guide / Hook / Hook control.
 The green part is the value after the upgrade.
 The dark gray part shows the value at the ball's maximum level.

 Ball comparison and rearrangement